Slddev/CyberPanel-Themes/README.md

 ## How to Install

 1. IMPORTANT: Backup the /usr/local/CyberCP directory.
-2. Download the zip of your chosen theme in the releases and extract it in /usr/local/CyberCP.
+2. Download the latest zip in the releases and extract it in /usr/local/CyberCP.
 3. Run these commands to apply:
 ```bash
 cd /usr/local/CyberCP